-Two years ago, I celebrated one-year tobacco-free with a blog about my personal journey.
-Then, in 2013, I posted again, celebrating the two-year anniversary of coming clean (cigarettes are a drug).
-Today I am posting once again, as it's the three-year anniversary of kicking the habit.
-As I've done previously, I am re-posting much of my original blog entry here on THE ROCK FATHER, along with a few alterations and timely updates.
-Last year, I discussed how Marlboro (under the Philip Morris or Altria name) won't leave me alone.
-It's continued for another year... and perhaps it's time to lawyer up?
+Seven years ago, I celebrated one-year tobacco-free with a journal entry about my personal journey.
+Then, in 2013, I posted again, celebrating the two-year anniversary of coming clean (indeed, cigarettes are a drug), followed by another post in 2014 documenting year three, and how I couldn't get Philip Morris/Altria to leave me alone (they since have, but only after I threatened legal action).
+In 2015, I posted again, noting that little bits had changed, like Cracker Barrel restaurants playing into the hands of Big Tobacco (presumably) not knowing it, and the rise of the e-cig and vape crowd.
+This was followed by updates in 2016, 2017, and 2018.
+Today I am posting once again, as it's the eighth anniversary of my kicking the habit.
+As I've done previously, I am re-posting much of my original entry here on THE ROCK FATHER, along with a few alterations and timely updates.
+Philip Morris/Altria and R.J Reynolds: As I've warned before, with each passing year, the targets on the backs of your companies and leadership continue to grow...

 March 14, 2011 is the day that I officially quit smoking.
 At some point on the night of March 13, I quietly took the last puff of the last cigarette in the last pack that I ever owned.
 Upon telling my wife that I was officially ''done,'' she took it upon herself to clean-up some of the ''smoker's mess'' that I'd created.
 The ashtrays of both cars were scoured.
 The sand-filled flowerpots that I'd strategically placed on my front porch and near my gardening shed were disposed of, along with a ton of stray butts that had made their way into the surrounding landscape over the winter months.
 The cleansing had begun.